Qualcomm profit tops estimates on higher modem chip sales

 Total revenue rose 4.9 percent to $5.26 billion, topping expectations of $5.19 billion.

-Qualcomm’s shares rose 1 percent to $50.25 in after-hours trading on Wednesday.
+Qualcomm shares rose 1 percent to $50.25 in after-hours trading on Wednesday.

+The sentiment also appeared to help boost other chipmakers in after-hours trading, with memory chipmaker Micron Technology (MU.O) up 1 percent to $48.12 after the announcement.

-Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Editing by Sai Sachin Ravikumar
+Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; editing by Sai Sachin Ravikumar and G Crosse